 I have the recipe here for the basic bug body, including more pictures and tips.
 In the meantime, how about some highlights from the day my Sugar Bug Bake Shop baking crew went to work to turn out an entire colony of sweet, but fearsome little critters to sell for equally sweet, but fearsome prices?!

-Something about this picture makes me start to itch!
-It's the first step to making a sugar bug - either oval (short or long) or round shaped.
+Something about this picture makes me itch!
+It's the first step in sugar bug construction - either oval (short or long) or round shaped.

 Some features are suitable for baking, and those can be added before the bugs go into the oven.
 Raisins and dried cranberries, for example; those can be cut in half lengthwise and used as stripes on long, skinny bugs.